 - 1. This report reflects the Welsh Government's commitment to support the transparency of senior management pay.
-It compiles in one place the disclosures already published by devolved public sector employers in Wales.
+It compiles in one place the disclosures already published by devolved public sector employers in Wales between 2018 to 19 and 2021 to 22.
 The report does not seek to analyse or make conclusions, identify trends nor make recommendations. - 2.
-The organisations included in the report represent the health sector, local authorities, national park authorities, fire and rescue authorities, police forces, organisations that are funded by the Welsh Consolidated Fund or sponsored by the Welsh Government and, where the information is available, institutes of higher education.
+The organisations included in the report represent the health sector, local authorities, national park authorities, fire and rescue authorities, police forces, organisations that are funded by Senedd Cymru/Welsh Parliament or the Welsh Government (by the Welsh Consolidated Fund) and, where the information is available, institutes of higher education.